mediafactory/DeuSu/README.md

 ### DeuSu

-This is a web search-engine that can easily hold a few hundred million web-pages in its search-index.
+This is a web search-engine that can easily hold a billion web-pages in its search-index.
 If you want to see what it can do, see https://deusu.org/